makerdao/community/governance/votes/Executive vote - January 23, 2025.md

 - **Authorization**: [Ecosystem Authorization](https://forum.sky.money/t/stability-scope-parameter-changes-20-spark-liquidity-layer-dsr/25861/2)
 - **Proposal**: [Forum post](https://forum.sky.money/t/stability-scope-parameter-changes-20-spark-liquidity-layer-dsr/25861)

-If this executive proposal passes, then the [Stability Fees (SF)](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.3_Stability_Fee-67e40a3b-f1c2-4dc6-b502-2affeab0b232|57eaf45219bea3b430c2) for the vault types listed below will be changed as follows:
+If this executive proposal passes, then the [Stability Fee (SF)](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.3_Stability_Fee-67e40a3b-f1c2-4dc6-b502-2affeab0b232|57eaf45219bea3b430c2) for the vault type listed below will be changed as follows:

 - Decrease ALLOCATOR-SPARK-A SF by 6.88 percentage points from 12.25% to **5.37%**.